Graylog2/documentation/pages/upgrade/graylog-4.1.rst

 Changes to the Elasticsearch Support
 ------------------------------------

+Prior to v4.0 and in v4.0 without version probing for the Elasticsearch version, Graylog continues connecting to ES until it is successfull.
-When you have version-probing for the used Elasticsearch version enabled, and Graylog starts up but can not connect to ES, the startup stopped immediately with v4.0 and prior.
-Starting from 4.1 the default behaviour is, that Graylog retries connecting with a delay until it can connect to Elasticsearch.
+When you have version-probing for the used Elasticsearch version enabled, and Graylog starts up but can not connect to ES, the startup stopped immediately with v4.0.
+Starting from 4.1 the default behaviour is, that Graylog retries connecting with a delay until it can connect to Elasticsearch making the behaviour consistent again.
 See the Elasticsearch configuration page for details.